The Ultimate Email Marketing Holiday Checklist

 All problems surfaced up by this set of housekeeping audits should be fixed rapidly, with the appropriate project management timelines and tools pulled in to ensure visibility of progress and timely completion.

 Create Email Campaign Calendar – Types of promos that worked the best based on data (aggregate and client historic).
 The email campaign calendar should be as detailed as possible and locked in as far in advance as possible, ideally at least 1 month prior to the scheduled dates for the emails.
-This is a super critical part of the pre-holiday planning process, and the better we do here, the less stress and more success we’ll see during the season.
+This is a super critical part of the pre-holiday planning process, and the better you do here, the less stress and more success you’ll see during the season.

 As for details on each campaign, it may include, but is not limited to, the following: